dashingsoft/pyarmor/docs/advanced.rst

 expires you get the message “License is expired”.
 Is there a way to change this message?

-From pyarmor v7.8.0, there are 2 license error messages could be customied by runtime configure file `~/.pyarmor/runtime.cfg` with json format:
+From pyarmor v7.8.0, there are 2 license error messages could be customized by runtime configure file `~/.pyarmor/runtime.cfg` with json format:

 * License is expired